 - Location: (Map It) 5568 Township Road 381, Millersburg, Ohio – Tours depart from Yoders Amish home, the Amish and Mennonite Heritage Center, and Holmes County Flea Market.

 - Phone: 330-893-3248

 Amish Heartland Tours in Millersburg: Have you wondered why the Amish still live a life apart from society as we know it?
 Let expert tour guides explain the culture as it is in Holmes County.
-The tours could include stops at a candle maker, basket maker, leather works, Amish home chocolate business or a broom maker.
+The tours could include stops at a candle maker, basket maker, leather works, Amish home chocolate business, or a broom maker.
 Tours are taken in a comfortable 11 passenger high-top Sprinter sightseeing vehicle.
-Past tours have included dinner tours; history and heritage tours; artisan cookie tours and bakeries, buggies, brunch and back roads tour.
-There is also a do-it-yourself tour available at www.amishcountry-hitch.com.
+Past tours have included dinner tours; history and heritage tours; artisan cookie tours and bakeries, buggies, brunch, and back roads tours.

-Tours at Anthony Thomas Chocolates cost $2 per person age 19+ and $1 for those 3-18 years old.
-Admission fee may be used towards a purchase.
+Tours at Anthony Thomas Chocolates cost $2 per person age 13+ and $1 for those age 12 and under.